gridlang/grid/docs/src/pattern.md

 ### Example:

-Here is an example demonstrating the use of pattern matching with multiple conditions:
+Here is an example demonstrating the use of pattern matching with multiple conditions

 ```go
 httpGet(url) => response, status (